shaunpez/shaunpezeshki.com/src/blog/post-48.md

 Social media is the platform enabling this transaction.
 But even if every app disappeared tomorrow, the pressure would remain.
 The culture of expectation would remain.
 The financial squeeze would remain.

-And right now, it's doing something even more critical than career building.
+But it's doing something even more critical than career building.

 ## And Right Now?
 Logging Off Is Irresponsible